msisdev/giban/README.md

 ## Guides

-### How to change semantic color
+### How to change color set
-You can change colors immediately using [Realtime Colors](https://www.realtimecolors.com/).
+You can change colors instantly by using [Realtime Colors](https://www.realtimecolors.com/).
 Please follow this [guide](https://github.com/msisdev/giban/tree/master/panda/tokens/colors).

 ### How to use icon
 This project is using [Astro Icon](https://www.astroicon.dev/) and [Iconify](https://iconify.design/).
 Currently [iconoir](https://icon-sets.iconify.design/iconoir/?keyword=iconoi) is installed.
 To replace this, follow this [guide](https://www.astroicon.dev/guides/customization/#open-source-icon-sets).